- Common Name

-- These parakeets have a lilac breast and abdomen.
+- The Derbyan parakeet has a lilac breast and abdomen.
 The nape, back, and wings are emerald green with large yellow-green patches on the wings.
 The tapered tail is blue.
 The face is gray with an iridescent blue-green wash, large black moustache-shaped markings on the lower cheeks and neck, and a black line above upper mandible that runs back to the eyes.

 Males are distinguished from females by their bright coral-red upper mandible, tipped in yellow.
 The lower mandible is black.

 - : Approximately 46 to 50 cm (18 to 19.6 in.)

 - These birds feed on the seeds of Pinus tabulaeformis, poplar catkins, barley and orchard fruit.
 It is an agricultural pest, often destroying ripening crops, including maize.
 It probably also feeds on invertebrates, leaf-buds, and berries.

 - 20 to 30 days